dhvvani/Software-engineering-1/README.md

+### please note that this was a group project for Software Engineering 1 - COMP 3350 of Winter 2024.
+Credit belongs to me as it does to my fellow group members (Lingyu Meng, Apoorva Upadhyaya and Uday Shekhawat).

 # ![LightsOutBugsOut](images/logos/logoSmall.png) LightsOutBugsOut - A01 - Group 5

 The **Car Trading System** aims to create a platform where people can buy/sell cars seamlessly.
 This is implemented as an user-friendly android application which connects buyers and sellers.